Proxylol/Library/README.md

-# This isnt mine.
-It's Solaris Ui Library but im just putting it here so its easier for me.
-Not taking credits, all go to Solaris devs.
+This isn't mine.
+It's the Solaris Ui Library, but I'm just putting it here so it's easier for me.
+I take no credit; all credit goes to the Solaris developers.